Salmon 3D: Production

 A special team of 3D technicians, Jeemon Pullely (3D stereoscopic director) and Vinex Varghese (3D stereoscopic supervisor) was assigned to work in the film with Folea studio Pvt ltd providing the 3D Camera and crew.
 Folea Film has been assigned as 3D stereoscopic VFX studio, while Shijin Hutton and Abhishek Nair was signed as sound designers with Jeemon K.Paily as stereographer of the film.

+Soundtrack

+The music was composed by Sreejith Edavana.
+A single from the Tamil version "Kaadhal En Kaviye" rendered by Sid Sriram released on 14 February 2021 and became popular.

 Release

-The film is planned to release simultaneously in Bengali, Hindi, Kannada, Malayalam, Marathi, Tamil, and Telugu languages.
+The film was released on 30 June 2023.

+Reception

+A critic from Samayam wrote that "Rahul Menon and S Selvakumar's camerawork, Sid Sriram's singing and special effects are the standout experiences of Salmon".